How to Grow and Care for Weeping Fig Plants (Ficus benjamina)

 A close up horizontal image of a Ficus benjamina growing wild.

-It’s native to Australia, India, China, southeast Asia, and parts of the southwestern Pacific such as French Polynesia and Vanuatu.
-It has been introduced in warm, tropical areas like Hawaii and has become invasive in certain areas including Cuba, parts of Asia, and the Pacific Islands of Samoa and Tonga.
+It has been introduced in warm, tropical areas like Hawaii and has become invasive in certain regions including Cuba, parts of Asia, and the Pacific Islands of Samoa and Tonga.

 In its native habitat, F. benjamina has evolved alongside parasitic wasps that do all of the pollinating.